-When I graduated UCLA, I moved to northern California, and I lived in a little town called Elk on the Mendocino coast, and I didn't have a phone or TV, but I had U.S. mail, and life was good back then, if you could remember it.
-I'd go to the general store for a cup of coffee and a brownie, and I'd ship my film to San Francisco, and lo and behold, two days later, it would end up on my front door, which was way better than having to fight the traffic of Hollywood.
-(Music) I didn't have much money, but I had time and a sense of wonder.
-(Music)
+When I graduated UCLA, I moved to Northern California, and I lived in a little town called Elk, on the Mendocino coast.
+And I didn't have a phone or TV, but I had US mail.
+And life was good back then — if you could remember it.
+I'd go to the general store for a cup of coffee and a brownie, I'd ship my film to San Francisco, and lo and behold, two days later, it would end up on my front door, which was way better than having to fight the traffic of Hollywood.
+I didn't have much money,

 So I started shooting time-lapse photography.
 It would take me a month to shoot a four-minute roll of film, because that's all I could afford.

 When people see my images, a lot of times they'll say, "Oh my God."
 Have you ever wondered what that meant?
-The "oh" means it caught your attention, makes you present, makes you mindful.
+The "oh" means it caught your attention; it makes you present, makes you mindful.
 The "my" means it connects with something deep inside your soul.
 It creates a gateway for your inner voice to rise up and be heard.
 And "God"?
 God is that personal journey we all want to be on, to be inspired, to feel like we're connected to a universe that celebrates life.

 Nature's beauty is a gift that cultivates appreciation and gratitude.
-(Music) So I have a gift I want to share with you today, a project I'm working on called Happiness Revealed, and it'll give us a glimpse into that perspective from the point of view of a child and an elderly man of that world.
+So, I have a gift I want to share with you today, a project I'm working on called "Happiness Revealed."
+And it'll give us a glimpse into that perspective — from the point of view of a child and an elderly man — of that world.

 If you do nothing else but to cultivate that response to the great gift that this unique day is, if you learn to respond as if it were the first day in your life and the very last day, then you will have spent this day very well.

 Look at the faces of people whom you meet.
 Each one has an incredible story behind their face, a story that you could never fully fathom, not only their own story, but the story of their ancestors.
-We all go back so far, and in this present moment, on this day, all the people you meet, all that life from generations and from so many places all over the world flows together and meets you here like a life-giving water, if you only open your heart and drink.
+We all go back so far, and in this present moment, on this day, all the people you meet, all that life from generations and from so many places all over the world flows together and meets you here, like a life-giving water, if you only open your heart and drink.